estatewatch/estatewatch.github.io/content/estates/colville.md

 In August 2019, it was [reported](https://www.hackneygazette.co.uk/news/bridport-house-tenants-told-hoxton-block-could-be-demolished-rather-than-repaired-1-6243329) that one of the first buildings completed in the regeneration may be demolished because of structural defects.

 Hackney Council subsequently decided on remediation works which are estimated to cost £6m.
 In January 2022, it was [reported](https://www.insidehousing.co.uk/news/news/london-council-warns-all-options-remain-open-to-recoup-costs-on-defect-ridden-block-as-repairs-start-73949) that the Council is considering legal action to recover the cost of these works.

+Hackney's [web page](https://hackney.gov.uk/colville-estate) for the scheme says that _"the masterplan needs updating to ensure it reflects the needs of the community and new building standards.
+Working with Colville Estate residents on the Regeneration Steering Group, we’ve appointed a new design team to work with us and residents to update the masterplan.
+Design work began in 2024."_

 ---